Tannous987/robotics-assignment-2/README.md

-This repository contains two branches:
+This repository contains the following:
-1. master: The initial branch where all tasks were done manually.
+  master: Initially, all tasks were done manually in this branch.
-2. automated-creation: A branch created from master, which includes an additional folder called automatically-created-assignment.
-Inside this folder, you'll find a setup.sh script that automates the process that was previously done manually.
+  automated-creation: This branch included an additional folder called automatically-created-assignment, with a setup.sh script that automates the manual tasks.

+The two branches have now been merged, and the current branch includes both the manual work and the automation script.